Technical Director, Art

 - Six weeks of vacation

 - An enhanced parental leave program

 - Disability Insurance

 - Dental Insurance

 - (Optional) RRSP contribution

 - Relocation Assistance

 - Bonus (If Applicable)

-We are an equal-opportunity employer and welcome applications from all interested candidates.
-We strongly encourage applications from Indigenous people, racialized people, neurodivergent people, people with disabilities, people from gender and sexually diverse communities and/or people with intersectional identities.
+We encourage applications from Indigenous people, racialized people, neurodivergent people, people with disabilities, people from gender and sexually diverse communities and/or people with intersectional identities.